 The efficient movement of people and freight to and through Wellington CBD is an important issue for the region to address.
-Access to the region's main hospital and Wellington International Airport require most of the region's residents to cross the Wellington CBD and are impacted by the current congestion problems on this part of the network.
+Access to the Hospital and Wellington International Airport require most of the regions residents to cross the Wellington CBD and are impacted by the current congestion problems on this part of the network.

-2.2.3 East-west connections
+2.2.3 East west connections